huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 and correlation patterns of genetic variants in different populations.
-But we are curious if the limited transferrability can be also driven by specific differences in the underlying genetic effects in important part of the human genome.
-Investigating if this is indeed the case can provide additional understanding of the sources of limited cross-population transferrability.
+But we are curious if the limited transferrability can be also driven by specific differences in the underlying genetic effects in important part of the human genome (e.g. around genes).
+Investigating if this is indeed the case can provide additional understanding of the sources of limited cross-population transferrability, and may guide genetic researchers on how to perform future genetic studies.

-### How did we do it?

 ### What did we find?

+We analyzed the studies of 31 diseases and complex traits from UK Biobank (Europeans) and Biobank Japan (East Asians).
+Averaging across the traits, we found that the cross-population genetic correlation across East Asians and Europeans was about 0.85, although for some traits this quantity was much lower (e.g. ~0.3 for major depressive disorer).
+This results suggest that genetic effects in different populations are, overall, similar to each other.
+But, they are not *exactly* the same, suggesting genetic effects are dissimilar, in other words, population-specific, for some parts of the genome.

 ### What are the implications?